 LiLa4Green

-LiLa4Green is a research project that aims at the participatory creation and implementation of nature-based solutions in densely built neighbourhoods in Vienna.
-The project is an innovative, transferable example of successfully communicating a contemporary complex issue in an approachable and inclusive way from experts to non-experts and at a later stage, reversely.
-Hence, its importance lies not only to its transferability to neighbourhoods of similar characteristics to improve their microclimatic conditions, but most significantly to the transferability of its innovative methodological approach in reaching out, motivating and activating citizens of diverse characteristics to understand critical complex urban issues and co-create solutions that might be otherwise overlooked due to lack of awareness and ownership.
+LiLa4Green is a research project that aims to foment participatory creation and the implementation of nature-based solutions in densely built neighbourhoods in Vienna.
+The project has been developed by an interdisciplinary consortium and its main objective is to bring together experts and residents to collectively address the issue of climate change.
+The project is an innovative, transferable example of the successful communication of a complex issue that requires expertise in an approachable and inclusive way from experts to non-experts.
+Hence, its importance lies not only in the replicability of the developed green solutions to neighbourhoods of similar characteristics to improve their microclimatic conditions, but in the transferability of its innovative methodological approach in reaching out and engaging citizens of diverse characteristics in the co-creation of solutions on urban issues that significantly affect their lives and which had been previously overlooked due to lack of awareness.

-Tested in two neighbourhoods in Vienna, the project is targeted on spatially and socially priority residential areas, characterised by lack of open public space and green areas, dominance of car traffic and disadvantaged living conditions.
-Through a mixture of methodologies, LiLa4Green demonstrates an innovative social-scientific approach that enables user participation facilitated in an inclusive and flexible way that adapts to the social and urban context.
+Tested in two neighbourhoods in Vienna, the project’s roadmap is targeted on spatially and socially challenged residential areas, characterised by their lack of open public space and green areas, by the dominance of car traffic and the disadvantaged living conditions.
+LiLa4Green demonstrates an innovative social-scientific approach to dealing with local urban emergencies through enabling user participation facilitated in an inclusive and flexible way that adapts to the social and urban context.

 Initiating entity